 That’s true, as you can see from our calculations on this page.
 But if you are a basic rate taxpayer, it’s a mistake to think that your income hasn’t suffered.
 Sadly, in many cases, it has – but in rather less obvious ways.

 So, what are the elephant traps a landlord who pays basic rate income tax can fall into?

-Now imagine you pay £8,400 in mortgage interest on a rental property.
+Imagine you pay £8,400 in mortgage interest on a rental property.
 Under the old rules (which ended in 2015), you could deduct the full amount from your taxable profit.
-From 2020/2021, that £8,400 is added to your taxable profit.
+But nowadays that £8,400 is added to your taxable profit.
 This can easily tip you over the £37,501 threshold that transforms you into a higher rate taxpayer.